JEJodesty/cats/catlog.md

   * Alleviated by "A CAT at its core is a unit of computational work specified by the triplet 1) what the input is,
     2) what does the computation, and 3) what the output is.
 Controllers require feedback, which is currently outside of the scope of a single cat.
 Any cyclic orchestration must be external to CATs." - BlockScience
+* Alpine Linux Docker can be the execution paradigm of cadCAD and CATs Plant because they can run as Docker inside Docker "DinD” to and functionally map cadCAD multi-dimensional blocks to CAT Functions

 ### Week 20 (5/27 - 5/31):
 * Review RAG stewardship fictionalization context